The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part I: Dry Cases -- The fellowship of the GCMs: Results

 The differences between the outputs obtained with our set of GCMs are very small and comparatively similar between the Ben~1 and Ben~2 cases.
 Similar results are also observed in the shortwave heating rate vertical profiles (see Fig.~\ref{fig:fig_substellar_Ben1}C and Fig.~\ref{fig:fig_substellar_Ben2}C), which display similar trends from the surface up to \SI{\approx 1}{\hecto\pascal}.
 The Ben~2 simulations result in a much stronger shortwave heating rate due to direct absorption of stellar light by \ce{CO2}.
 Both the Ben~1 and Ben~2 cases exhibit shortwave heating rates that increase as altitude increases (or pressure decreases).
 This is because CO$_2$ absorption saturates as we go deeper into the atmosphere (because the upper layers absorb all photons in the core of near-infrared CO$_2$ band lines).

 Most of the differences in the RT likely come from differences in the parameterization of \ce{CO2} absorption (\ce{CO2} is the main absorbing species in Ben~1 and Ben~2 simulations).
 This is supported in particular by the fact that the two models --- ROCKE-3D and UM --- that share the same RT scheme, namely SOCRATES (as well as the same spectral files) display very similar shortwave heating rates from the surface up to \SI{\approx 1}{\hecto\pascal} (see orange and green lines in Fig.~\ref{fig:fig_substellar_Ben1}C and Fig.~\ref{fig:fig_substellar_Ben2}C).
 The two models diverge mainly for the two uppermost levels of UM (especially the last altitude level), presumably due to different RT boundary conditions between UM and ROCKE-3D.
 At the pressures where the differences between shortwave heating rates are the most significant between models, CO$_2$ absorption is in principle dominated by the cores of CO$_2$ band lines (and not the far wings or CIA/dimer absorptions caused by molecular collisions).
+Note that the shortwave heating rate variability within individual models (identified by shades in Fig.~\ref{fig:fig_substellar_Ben1}C and Fig.~\ref{fig:fig_substellar_Ben2}C) is small, indicating that the near-infrared CO$_2$ absorption weakly depends on atmospheric temperature.
 A more detailed comparison of the correlated-k tables used by the models is required to identify the origins of the variations in the high-altitude shortwave heating rates.